Sir John Daniel

 This quest took him on an international odyssey with appointments at the École Polytechnique, Université de Montréal (professeur assistant/agrégé, 1969-73); Télé-université, Université du Québec (Directeur des Études, 1973-77); Athabasca University (Vice-President for Learning Services, 1978-80); Concordia University (Vice-Rector, Academic, 1980-84); Laurentian University (President/Recteur, 1984-90); The Open University (Vice-Chancellor, 1990-2001); UNESCO (Assistant Director-General for Education, 2001-04); and the Commonwealth of Learning (President, 2004-12).

 His non-executive appointments have included the presidencies of the International Council for Open and Distance Education, the Canadian Association for Distance Education and the Canadian Society for the Study of Higher Education.
-He also served as Vice-President of the International Baccalaureate Organisation in the 1990s and later as chair of the UWC (United World Colleges) International Board (2013-18).
+He served as Vice-President of the International Baccalaureate Organisation in the 1990s and later as chair of the UWC (United World Colleges) International Board (2013-18).

 Among Sir John’s 400 publications, on topics that range from Metallurgy and Chemistry to Education and Distance Learning, include his books Mega-Universities and Knowledge Media: Technology Strategies for Higher Education (Kogan Page, 1996) and Mega-Schools, Technology and Teachers: Achieving Education for All (Routledge, 2010).